 Hugh McIntyre was my wife's grandfather.
 He was born in Hobart in 1892 and went to New Zealand in 1895 when his father took his family to Dunedin for health reasons.

-Sadly details were never discussed during visits in later years by my wife and I. My wife and I visited them in Spilsby, Lincolnshire, UK on several occasions in the 60s and 70s until his death in 1975 and thereafter Mary until her death in 1986.
+Sadly details were never discussed during visits in later years by my wife and I when we visited Hugh in Spilsby, Lincolnshire, UK on several occasions in the 60s and 70s until his death in 1975, and thereafter Mary, until her death in 1986.